sudha1214/Solution1/README.md

 `SolutionModule` from `./solution/solution.module` to `./answer/solution.module`.

 The `app/answer` folder is _not_ included when packaging the app using `npm run package`.

-## Generic User Facing Test Description

-Welcome to VMware ng-challenge 2017!
-This is one part of a three question test of your Angular knowledge and ability.
-The three questions build on each other and increase in difficulty.

 ### Environment